History's bookends: Putin reversed many Gorbachev reforms

 At home, Gorbachev introduced two sweeping and dramatic policies — “glasnost” or openness — and “perestroika,” a restructuring of Soviet society.
 Previously taboo subjects could now be discussed, in literature, the news media and society in general.
 He undertook economic reforms to allow private enterprise, moving away from a state-run economy.

-He also loosened up on the dreaded police state, freed political prisoners such as Alexander Solzhenitsyn and Andrei Sakharov, and ended the Communist Party’s monopoly on political power.
+He also loosened up on the dreaded police state, freed political prisoners such as Andrei Sakharov, and ended the Communist Party’s monopoly on political power.
 Freer foreign travel, emigration and religious observances were also part of the mix.

 Putin has veered away from Gorbachev’s changes.
 He focused on restoring order and rebuilding the police state.
 An increasingly severe crackdown on dissent has involved jailing critics, branding them traitors and extremists, including for merely calling the “special military operation” in Ukraine a war.
 He sees some critics as foreign-funded collaborators of Russia’s enemies.